vijayleom/PetStoreShopInAzure/README.md

-# Pet Store Application for CloudX Java Azure Dev Course
+# Pet Store Application for efficient Use of Azure Resource (Example Code)

 [Azure Configuration & Screens Workflow](Configurations_AND_Screens.pdf)